Common Septic Tank Problems & How to Fix Them[Useful Guide]

 Leaky Septic Tanks

 It can be difficult to identify a leaky septic tank, especially if the leak is small.
-However, soggy ground above the septic tank is a strong signal of a leakage problem.
+However, the soggy ground above the septic tank is a strong signal of a leakage problem.

 Any kind of septic tank can develop a leak.
 Cement can crack in cold weather and plastic may not hold up over time.
 Rust damage and poor-quality construction can also cause leaks.
 The best way to avoid leaks is to keep a regular maintenance schedule and stay on top of any recommended septic replacements.
 This will help catch developing problems before they become significant.